 DEVIL

 If you like.
-But there is only one question and I’m afraid you’ve all been beating around the bush.
+But there is only one question and I’m afraid you’ve been beating around the bush.

 Light comes on dancer, back of center stage, spinning slowly, veils catching the light.
 Lasts only a few seconds.